nclairesays/meetup_education_backend/README.md

 ## Run the app

-In the project directory, you can run:
+In the project directory, you can run server first:

-###  `npm install && npm start`
+###  `bundle install && rails server`

 Runs the app in the development mode.<br>
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view API in the browser.

-The page will reload if you make edits.<br>
-You will also see any lint errors in the console.